PRIDE-Archive/PGConverter/README.md

 ## Troubleshooting
 You may need to allocate more RAM for the tool to use.
 To do so, add an extra parameter at the start of the command along the lines of: -Xmx\<heap size\>g

-e.g. to specify 4GB of RAM:
+* e.g. to specify 4GB of RAM:

 $ java -Xmx4g -jar pg-converter.jar -c -mzid /path/to/data/foo.mzid -peaks /path/to/data/bar1.mgf##/path/to/data/bar2.mgf -outputfile /path/to/output/output.mztab

+* e.g. to specify 100GB of RAM:

-$ java -Xmx4g -jar pg-converter.jar  -v -mzid /path/to/data/foo.mzid -peak /path/to/data/bar1.mgf -skipserialization -reportfile /path/to/output/outputReport.txt
+$ java -Xmx100g -jar pg-converter.jar  -v -mzid /path/to/data/foo.mzid -peak /path/to/data/bar1.mgf -skipserialization -reportfile /path/to/output/outputReport.txt

 ## Contact
 To get in touch, please either email <pride-support@ebi.ac.uk> or raise an issue onn the [issues page](https://github.com/PRIDE-Toolsuite/PGConverter/issues).